The Egyptologist, the Islam Expert and the Copt in Cairo

-I was not allowed to take photos of everything I saw, and I was not allowed to visit all parts of the museum either, but what I experienced is enough to comfortably predict that it’s going to be the cultural event of the year.
+I was not allowed to take photos of everything I saw, and not allowed to visit all parts of the museum, but what I experienced is enough to comfortably predict that it’s going to be the cultural event of the year.
 Hyperbole is in order.

 It goes without saying that the museum will be on our program in November.
 Click here for more photos of the museum.